 Adama Barrow is a Gambian politician and real estate developer who is the third and current president of Gambia.
 Barrow defeated Yahya Jammeh in the 2016 Gambian presidential election, but because the incumbent president initially refused to recognize the victory, Barrow was inaugurated at the Gambian embassy in Senegal on January 19, 2017.
 He returned to Gambia on January 27, 2017.

-Barrow was born on February 16, 1965, in Mankamang Kunda, British Gambia (Gambia), at a small village near Basse Santa Su to Mamudu Barrow and Kaddijatou Jallow, two days before Gambia achieved independence from the United Kingdom.
+Barrow was born on February 16, 1965, in Mankamang Kunda, British Gambia (Gambia), in a small village near Basse Santa Su to Mamudu Barrow and Kaddijatou Jallow, two days before Gambia achieved independence from the United Kingdom.
 Barrow attended Koba Kunda primary school, Crab Island secondary school, and then received a scholarship to the Muslim High School located in Banjul, the capital of Gambia.

 After graduation, Barrow worked for Alhagie Musa and Sons, a Gambian energy company where he became a sales manager.
 Barrow moved to London, England, in the early 2000s, where he studied for a degree in real estate while working as a security guard to help finance his education.
 Barrow returned to Gambia in 2006 and founded Majum Real Estate.
 He remained CEO of the company until 2016.